 Homework will be assigned each class.
-To be successful, a student must complete all assigned homework even though they are not collected and graded.
-Keep in mind that tests are based on homework problems, so practice, practice, and practice!
+To be successful, a student must complete all assigned homework even if they are not collected and graded.
+Keep in mind that tests are based on homework problems, so practice, practice!

-Tests/Final Exam:
+Exams/Final Exam:

-There will be four tests and a cumulative final exam.
-All notes and the textbook are prohibited from use on tests and on the final exam.
+There will four tests and a cumulative final exam.
+All notes and the textbook are prohibited from use on exams and on the final exam.
 It is crucial to do well on Tests and Final Exam.
 Missing any single test or final exam will result in grade F. Very special circumstances will be handled very specially by consultation with the instructor.
 Except for true emergencies, these special cases are arranged in advance with the instructor.